 Here is a list of states with high rates of bed bug infestations.

 There are many pest control companies in the industry, each with varying rates and service guarantee terms.
 While most companies follow the set protocols when providing their services, some companies may be run by fraudsters looking to con unsuspecting citizens.
 Some companies may also offer extremely high rates yet end up providing shoddy services.

 To be safe, you need to research extensively to find an experienced, reliable, and affordable bed bug extermination company.
 Here is a list of the most popular bed bug removal companies in the United States.

 Orkin bed bug control company offers about $550 to $1,600 to remove bed bugs from your home.
 Some of the company’s treatment methods include chemical treatment and heat control treatments.

 For a small infestation, the cost can be as low as $300, while large infestations cost up to $3,000+ to remove.
 The company offers quality services and a 30-day guarantee with zero inspection costs.

-Terminix offers bed bug removal services from as low as $500, while larger infestations can cost up to $2,000.
+Terminix offers bed bug removal services for as low as $500, while larger infestations can cost up to $2,000.
 On average, homeowners pay about $1,400 for the treatment.

 Terminix is one of the biggest pest control companies in the United States and has offices across the globe.

 The company offers a 30-day guarantee for inspections.
-Homeowners that buy their box spring covers and mattress during the first visit get an extended 90-day service guarantee.
+Homeowners who buy their box spring covers and mattresses during the first visit get an extended 90-day service guarantee.

 Ehrlich pest control company services cost about $600 for a medium-sized home.
 A whole-house treatment can cost up to $3,000.
 The company has been operating for almost 9 decades now and has over 100 locations in the United States.